-9 Buffalo
+7 Buffalo

 Buffalo County (pop.
 13,000), which stretches along the bluffs above the upper Mississippi River, tended to vote Democratic during the 2000s, but it has shifted toward Republicans over the last decade.
 Demographically, Buffalo is somewhat older, whiter, and more rural than the rest of the state.
-Forty-eight percent of residents over the age of 25 have no more than a high school diploma.
+Forty-six percent of residents over the age of 25 have no more than a high school diploma.
 Its median income is lower than the state average, but so is its poverty rate.

-9.1 Demographics
+7.1 Demographics

 Click each column name to sort its values.

 In 2012, Barack Obama won the vote in 13 of Buffalo’s 23 municipalities.
-In 2020, Joe Biden failed to win a single one.
-He came closest in Fountain City, which Donald Trump won by 2 votes.
+Neither Biden nor Harris one a single won in 2020 or 2024.

 This map shows the location of each municipality in the county, as it existed in 2022.